 The PostgreSQL Development Team has announced the latest version PostgreSQL 10.
 PostgreSQL is an open source object-relational database system.
 It is one of leading database server used for production servers.
 PostgreSQL allows us to execute stored procedures in various programming languages, like C/C++, Python, Java, Perl, Ruby and its own PL/pgSQL, which is similar to Oracle’s PL/SQL.
-This tutorial will help you for installing PostgreSQL database server on your Ubuntu 16.04 LTS and 14.04 LTS systems.
+This tutorial will help you for installing PostgreSQL database server on your Ubuntu 18.04 LTS, Ubuntu 16.04 LTS, and 14.04 LTS systems.

 Step 1 – Enable PostgreSQL Apt Repository

-PostgreSQL packages are also available in default Ubuntu repository, But when I try to install PostgreSQL on Ubuntu 12.04 I only found PostgreSQL 9.1 was in default apt repository.
-So I request you to add PostgreSQL apt repository first in your system suggested on official PostgreSQL website using following command.
+PostgreSQL packages are also available in default Ubuntu repository.
+So you need to add PostgreSQL apt repository to your system suggested on official PostgreSQL website using following command.

 Now add the repository to your system.

 sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ `lsb_release -cs`-pgdg main" >> /etc/apt/sources.list.d/pgdg.list'